shafique18/-IrisflowerPrediction/README.md

 # -IrisflowerPrediction
-it is simple project where we are predicting the flowers for different iris species.
+it is simple project where we are predicting the flowers of iris species.